Television in Singapore: Indonesia

-All channels' signals are based in Batam.
+All channels' signals are based in Batam and Tanjungpinang.
 Direct reception started on 2 June 1980, (broadcasts went regular on 26 June) when TVRI set up a relay station there.
 Its proximity with Singapore caused its signal (on Channel 6) to be picked up easily.
 The transmitter extended its reach in August 1982, enabling the signal to be picked up across all of Singapore and also in Johor Bahru.